jasn17/CPSC-3600/Chapter-8/linux-file-sys.md

 - **/etc/group**
 	- Lists all user groups in the system.
 - **/etc/sudoers**
+	- Defines which groups or users have administrative privileges.
+	- Specifies rules for executing commands as other users (typically root) using the `visudo` command.
+		- To modify this file safely, use the `visudo` command.
+(This was not from class)
 	- Lists users permitted to execute commands as other users (typically the root).
-	- To modify this file safely, use the `visudo` command.
 	- Allows fine-grained control over which administrative privileges a user receives.

 # Privileged vs. Normal Files
 - **Privileged Files**
 	- Examples: `/etc/shadow`, `/etc/sudoers`
-	- These files are restricted and typically only accessible by the root user.
+	- These files are restricted and typically only accessible by the root user with sudo permissions.
 - **Normal Files**
 	- Examples: Files in `/etc/passwd` which provide public user account details (without passwords).